 The name of Earth's moon is "the Moon".
 In particular, its name is not "Luna".

 No, that doesn't apply to proper names.
 Specific people, places, and things do have official names, which can't be changed by common consensus.
-If we all started calling you "Betty", would that mean that your name is "Betty"?
+If we all started calling you "Betsy", would that mean that your name is "Betsy"?
 Of course not.

 The International Astronomical Union Working Group for Planetary System Nomenclature, an internationally recognized group of professional astronomers.
 And they say:

 The Moon does, of course, have a name - the Moon.

 True but that doesn't matter, since I'm talking about the English name for the Moon.
 Other languages have other names.
 The Spanish word for Germany is "Alemania", but that doesn't mean the actual name of Germany is "Alemania" when you're speaking English.

 True but that doesn't matter.
 "Fraternal" means related to brothers, but the word is still "brother", not "frater".

 Fine.
 I don't care.
 Just don't tell anyone else that its name isn't "the Moon".